traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11a.client-grid-add-grid-page.answers.md

  8. Add a public class variable:  rowData
-    -- The type is an array of rowDataDTO objects
+    -- The type is an array of RowDataDTO objects
     -- Initialize this to be an array of 3 objects
     -- Put in some fake data